eislab-cps/d7024e/tutorials/4-mocking-networks/README.md

 - **Switch implementations** without changing algorithm code.

 # Understanding Golang interfaces
-Golang interfaces are a way to define behavior in your code.
-An interface is a type that specifies a set of method signatures.
-Any type that implements those methods satisfies the interface.
+Compared to other languages, Golang uses a fundamentally different approach to defining contracts between code components.
+Rather than explicitly declaring "I implement interface X as in Java or C++," Go uses implicit satisfaction.
+If your type has the right methods, it automatically satisfies the interface.
+This approach encourages composition over inheritance, promoting more modular and maintainable code.

 Below is a simple example of a Golang interface: